Dr. Reza Barati Ghahfarokhi

 • C&PE Departmental:

-o Serving in committees: by serving in committees such as the Undergraduate Petroleum Engineering Curriculum Committee, Undergraduate Student Support Committee, and Graduate Committee, my main objectives are to assure that 1.
-Our courses are updated with the needs of oil and gas industry and cover a variety of topics that can give our students a strong background.
-2. Students are successful and we can help them resolve issues such as basic computer needs or getting them in touch with more companies when it comes to job search.
+o Serving in committees: by serving in committees such as the Undergraduate Petroleum Engineering Curriculum Committee, Undergraduate Student Support Committee, and Graduate Committee, my main objectives are to ensure that 1.
+Our courses are updated with the needs of the oil and gas industry and cover a variety of topics that can give our students a strong background.
+2. Students are successful and we can help them resolve issues such as basic computer needs or get them in touch with more companies when it comes to job search.
 3. Graduate students with strong technical background are recruited.

 o Renovation of the C&PE Petroleum Design computer lab: Dr. Paul Willhite and I led the renovation project of the computer lab in Sumer 2014.
 Our senior design class has been equipped with the state-of-the-art software used by the industry and the quality of our design work has improved because of this renovation.
-I have secured the donation of millions of dollars’ worth of software for this lab since then.
+I have secured the donation of millions of dollars worth of software for this lab since then.

 • School of Engineering:

-o I have participated in SELF interviews for the school of engineering since 2015.
+o I have participated in SELF interviews for the School of Engineering since 2015.
 In doing so, I have helped KU with recruiting some of the most talented students with strong leadership capabilities for the SELF prestigious fellowship.

-o I have participated in the Honors Program since 2015 trying to encourage high quality senior high school students to attend the school of engineering and inform them about the Petroleum Engineering major so they can make the best possible decision for their future.
+o I have participated in the Honors Program since 2015 trying to encourage high-quality senior high school students to attend the school of engineering and inform them about the Petroleum Engineering major so they can make the best possible decision for their future.

 • University: